| |

 Maintains Vehicle Value

-If you ever plan to sell or trade in your vehicle, routine maintenance records assure buyers of a car’s past care.
+If you ever plan to sell or trade-in your vehicle, routine maintenance records assure buyers of a car’s past care.
 This increases resale value over neglected models.

 Now that you know why maintenance is vital, let’s explore what typical schedules entail.

-Key Components of Maintenance Schedules
+Basic Components of Maintenance Schedules

 Car maintenance checklists account for frequent and infrequent repair tasks like: